Q: How can I connect with Kristy?

 Q: What’s up next for Kristy?

 Kristy’s third historical novel, THE RINGMASTER’S WIFE (a Jazz Age circus story of John and Mable Ringling), released from HarperCollins Christian Publishing and in a Dutch translation edition by Uitgeverij Kok Publishers, both in 2016.
-Her fourth historical novel, THE ILLUSIONIST’S APPRENTICE (a Jazz Age story, including famous illusionist Harry Houdini) — will release in March, 2017.
+Her fourth historical novel, THE ILLUSIONIST’S APPRENTICE (a Jazz Age story, including famous illusionist Harry Houdini) — released in March 2017.

 Kristy also has some new projects in the works, including THE LOST CASTLE series – a three-book historical fiction series scheduled to debut in 2018, and THE VERSE-MAPPING series, (2) verse-mapping Bible studies (DVD/video + study guide materials), also releasing in early 2018.